 reduce the number of BP judges to 13-14 people;

-grant the cassation courts the right to recall judges (which will affect the independence of the BC judges, because, knowing the position of a judge in a certain case, it is possible to change the judge “for a specific case”);
+grant the right to cassation courts to recall judges (which will affect the independence of the BC judges, because, knowing the position of a judge in a certain case, it is possible to change the judge “for a specific case”);

 elect the secretary of the BP at the plenum (although the BP is an independent division of the court, and according to this logic, the plenum needs to elect the chairmen of the cassation courts and secretaries of the judicial chambers within the cassation);